Authored by the expert who managed and guided the team behind the Italy Property Pack

 As Naples continues to gain popularity, the rental market is expected to remain competitive, with prices reflecting the city's newfound status as a desirable place to live.

-8) Bologna's residential property prices are rising 3%, fueled by its cultural hub status
+8) Bologna’s residential property prices are expected to rise by 3% by 2025, driven by its cultural hub status

 Bologna is becoming a hotspot for property buyers, thanks to its rich cultural scene.